FilipLjubic/choose-your-adventure-flutter/README.md

 In this challenge, I will be building a choose your own adventure game like Bandersnatch.

-(It will be different from the app shown below, but same concept and story)
+Different from the app shown below:
+- different UI
+- animated buttons
+- alert at the end

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/Destini.gif)